desilva23/Road-Accident-Dashboard/README.md

     .
 I have also attached Dashboard picture in png format .
 I have also attached the hyperfile of the dataset used (there are large number of data , so the hyperfile is used) [Accident-dataset]
     .
-You can download the dashboard in the form of '.twb' .To view the files , download the zip file from this repository and have a look at the full responsive dashboard
+You can download the dashboard in the form of '.twb' .
+To view the files , download the zip file from this repository and have a look at the full responsive dashboard